megaport/p5-net-amazon-directconnect/README.md

 ## SUPPORT AND DOCUMENTATION

-After installing, you *might be able to* documentation for this module with the perldoc command.
+After installing, you *might be able to* find documentation for this module with the perldoc command.

 ```bash